microsoft/azure-devops-extension-tasks/README.md

 ## To use

-[Learn more](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-developer-tools-build-tasks) about this extension about and install the extension into your Azure DevOps Organisation via the Visual Studio Marketplace.
+[Learn more](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-developer-tools-build-tasks) about this extension and install the extension into your Azure DevOps Organisation via the Visual Studio Marketplace.

 ## Available tasks